 \item \textbf{Large isospin splitting of nucleon effective masses.} While the neutron-proton effective mass splitting is rather small around $\rho_0$ as shown in the previous section, a strong momentum dependence of the isovector potential may appear at high densities \cite{Rios-G}, which may lead to a $E_{\rm{sym}}(\rho)$ incompatible with a universal $\rho^{2/3}$ scaling.\\

-\item \textbf{In-medium modifications of nucleon quasiparticles.} At high densities, the nucleon spectral functions broaden and the strength shifts away from a sharp quasiparticle peak \cite{SCGF}, breaking the simple single-particle picture assumed to derive the $\rho^{2/3}$ scaling. \end{enumerate}

-To be more clear, we illustrate below the main points mentioned above with two examples from the literature.
+\item \textbf{In-medium modifications of nucleon quasiparticles.} At high densities, the nucleon spectral functions broaden and the strength shifts away from a sharp quasiparticle peak \cite{SCGF}, breaking the simple single-particle picture assumed to derive the $\rho^{2/3}$ scaling. \end{enumerate} To be clearer, we illustrate below the main points mentioned above with two examples from the literature.

-\subsection{\bf Example-1: Density and momentum dependences of nucleon isoscalar and isovector potentials as well as the corresponding $E_{\rm{sym}}(\rho)$ from Gogny-Hartree-Fock (GHF)}
+\subsection{\bf Example-1: Density and momentum dependences of nucleon isoscalar and isovector potentials as well as the corresponding $E_{\rm{sym}}(\rho)$ and $m^*_{\rm{n-p}}$ from Gogny-Hartree-Fock (GHF)}

 Currently, eleven popular versions of Gogny-type forces are widely used in the literature mainly for studying nuclear structure successfully \cite{Gogny,Blaizot}.
-Applying them to studying properties of ANM and neutron stars have met some challenges.
+Applying them to studying the properties of ANMs and neutron stars has met some challenges.
 In particular, various attempts have been made to stiffen the Gogny-type EOSs for dense neutron-rich matter to be consistent with astrophysical observations without compromising their successes at low densities in studying nuclear structures \cite{NewG1}.
-Unfortunately, little success has been achieved and some of the proposed mechanisms are under debate \cite{Rios-G,NewG2}.
+Unfortunately, little success has been achieved, and some of the proposed mechanisms are under debate \cite{Rios-G,NewG2}.

-As an illustration of the diversity and importance of fixing the Gogny energy functional, shown in Fig. \ref{CS} are the density dependence of nuclear symmetry energy (left) as well as the corresponding isoscalar and isovector nucleon potentials (right) from the eleven GHF energy functionals \cite{Rios-G}.
-Most of the predicted symmetry energy functionals are super-soft at supra-saturation densities while at subsaturation densities they are all consistent with the existing constraints.
-It is currently not clear if this is partially responsible for predicting maximum masses of neutron stars less than 2 M$_{\odot}$.
-The corresponding momentum dependences of both the isoscalar and isovector potentials vary broadly especially at suprasaturation densities, thus affecting significantly the nucleon effective masses and their isospin splittings in dense neutron-rich matter.
+As an illustration of the diversity and importance of fixing the Gogny energy functional, shown in Fig. \ref{CS} are isoscalar and isovector nucleon potentials from the eleven GHF energy functionals \cite{Rios-G}.
+They vary broadly, especially at suprasaturation densities, thus affecting the high-density behavior of nuclear symmetry energy as well as the nucleon effective masses and their isospin splittings in dense neutron-rich matter.
 Especially at high momenta and suprasaturation densities, the isoscalar potential is not necessarily quadratic in momentum depending on the interaction used.
-Obviously, the resulting $E_{\rm{sym}}(\rho)$ does not scale with $\rho^{2/3}$ at suprasaturation densities.